elia-driesner/elia-driesner/README.md

-- 🔭 I’m currently working on [an App for my school](https://github.com/eliaDr/Schulbuch-Manager-App)
+- 🔭 I’m currently working on my own App

-- 🌱 I’m currently learning **More about microcontrollers**

 - 📫 How to reach me **elia.driesner@gmail.com**